lifelandman/omUlette/README.md

 ## Instalation
 This plugin has no dependencies.
 Just install the zip-file included with the release like any other blender addon.
-If you want to compile from source, just put VABEE-main inside of a zip-file.
+If you want to compile from source, just put ZABEE-main inside of a zip-file.

 ## Usage
 Once you have enabled the addon, just select "egg (panda3d)" from file-export.